 article_id narrative_1;...;narrative_N subnarrative_1;...;subnarrative_N

-10001 Blaming Others Ukraine is the aggressor
+EN_10001.txt URW: Blaming Others URW: Ukraine is the aggressor

-10002 Blaming Others;Praise of Russia Blaming Others-Other;Praising Russia’s military might
+EN_10002.txt URW: Blaming Others;URW: Praise of Russia URW: Blaming Others: Other;URW: Praising Russia’s military might

-10003 Other Other
+EN_10003.txt Other Other

-partial view of a gold label file for subtask 2.
+Partial view of a gold label file for Subtask 2.

 Subtask 3 - Narrative Extraction